cloudfoundry/loggregator-api/README.md

 #### Event

-A *Event* is used to represent data related to an event that occured.
+An *Event* is used to represent data related to an asynchronous event that occured.

 ----